linode/apl-charts/redis-ha/README.md

 4. **Persistent Storage**: Ensure your cluster has dynamic volume provisioning or manually create persistent volumes

 5. **Network Connectivity**: When using network policies, verify that applications can reach the Redis service on the configured ports (6379 for Redis, 26379 for Sentinel)

+6. **Istio Service Mesh Issues**: If pods are failing with `CrashLoopBackOff` and you're using Istio, enable the Istio integration by setting `istio.enabled: true` to properly configure sidecar injection and traffic policies

 ### High Availability Behavior